frgomes/clBLAS-java/README.md

-To use it in your maven project, add setup repositories directly in pom.xml:
+To use it in your maven project, setup repositories directly in pom.xml:

 ```xml